 Sweet chestnut festival in France by Rue du Belvedere

 As I explained above my family enjoy going to local festivals and clearly so do many other bloggers from the number of contributions I had.
 Hanna Cheda writes about visiting a nearby harvest festival to teach her city children the origin of certain foodstuffs.
 Mama Smiles describes a trip to a local fete all about inventions – Maker Faire and Family on the Loose go back in time at a Renaissance Faire.
-Discovering The World Through My Son’s Eyes writes about going to a Native American Heritage and Culture Festival for the first time and in a guest post on Multicultural Kid Blogs Cordelia explains all about Thai New Year Songkran.
+In a guest post on Multicultural Kid Blogs Cordelia explains all about Thai New Year Songkran.
 Pintsize Gourmets takes us to Hawaii for May Day festivities and we experience a sweet chestnut festival in rural France with Rue du Belvedere.
 La Cité des Vents writes about visiting an Autumn Fair and a Medieval Festival both in Oberursel in Germany, while American Mom in Bordeaux shows us around a traditional French fun fair on International Francophonie Day